Indovision: Early operational

 PT Matahari Lintas Cakrawala (abbreviated as Malicak) was originally (61%) owned by PT Datakom Asia, which is owned by various entrepreneurs affiliated with the Cendana elite (family and relatives of Suharto).
 (Note: Datakom Asia is a consortium including Anthoni Salim, Peter F. Gontha, and Indosat.)
 In addition to PT Datakom, other minority shareholders in PT Malicak consist of several individuals and companies, such as Henry Pribadi and Sudwikatmono.
 For its broadcasting, Indovision initially used Palapa B2P satellite services.
 The initial target was 150,000 subscribers by the end of 1994, but due to the high price of set-top boxes and rentals (Rp 1,475,000 for set-top boxes, Rp 82,000/month for subscriptions), the service was short of interest and only reached 5,000 subscribers in its first year.
 Then, a collaboration was established with STAR TV in 1996 to supply four channels, Star Sports, Star Plus, Star Movies and Channel V, so that now there were 25 TV channels that can be enjoyed at a cheaper price (Rp 63,000/month).
 The partnership with STAR TV was unfortunately decided in 1998 (allegedly due to a dispute over the lease of satellites), although later Indovision began broadcasting other TV channels such as Animal Planet, AXN, and Cinemax, plus 5 national private TV stations (RCTI, SCTV, TPI, ANTV and Indosiar) that existed since 1 October 1998.

 In 1996, many of Indovision's customers at that time came from hotels (about 30,000), while home and individual customers were only 20,000.
 Indovision originally targeted 600,000 subscribers, but was lowered to 50,000 due to the 1997 Asian financial crisis.
-Between 1999 to 2000, Indovision gained around 20,000 - 70,000 subscribers.
+Between 1999 and 2000, Indovision gained around 20,000 - 70,000 subscribers.